 Kris is committed to improving learning outcomes for students, especially in regional Victoria, and passionate about supporting student pathways and strengthening the VCAL, VCE and VET programs.
 Professional learning for staff is a major priority for Kris to ensure that students benefit from contemporary pedagogy and practice.
 She is excited about the opportunity to work with the VCSSDPA Executive and to represent her regional colleagues to encourage greater networking and learning opportunities.

-Deputy Principal – Learning and Teaching at Siena College.
+Deputy Principal – Teaching and Learning at Saint Ignatius College, Geelong.
 Bernadette has taught for over 30 years in a variety of educational settings and is grateful of the many opportunities that she has had to develop her own leadership skills through generous and excellent mentoring.
 In 2011, Bernadette completed her Master of Educational Leadership at Australian Catholic University and continues to read widely to inform her own leadership practice.

 She is passionate about building professional learning cultures that empowers staff to reflect on their pedagogy and to focus on student improvement.
 Bernadette enjoys working with staff to create a shared and contemporary practice of learning and wellbeing based on research, professional dialogue and collaboration.